DonMinik/valhalla/readme.md

 - fighting is only able when the party is heaten up enough by alcohol and swears

+- fighting agains other players offers them the chance to dodge and either run away or counter attack

 - Setting: Nordish longhouse

 - some sort of combo mechanics like drinking and beating another player with your horn of mead at the same time